Using The Text/HTML Editor: Atto

-The text editor (sometimes referred to as the ‘HTML editor’ or even ‘Atto’) has many icons to assist the user in entering content.
-Many of these icons and functions should be familiar to anyone who uses a word processor.
-Some examples of where you will see the text editor include editing section headings, describing an activity, writing an answer to a quiz question or editing the content of many blocks.
+The Text Editor has many tools that assist with entering content into your course.
+Many of its icons and functions should be familiar to anyone who uses a word processor.
+You will see the text editor when describing an activity, posting to a forum, writing an answer to a quiz question, adding feedback while grading, or editing the content.

 Basic Text Editing Tools

-The first set of buttons on the Atto text editor are the bare bones for formatting text content and should be used where applicable as they are key to content being accessible to a screen-reader and to ensure a consistent look for your course content.
-Use them to break up and identify information.
+The first set of buttons on the text editor are for formatting basic text.
+They are key to making content accessible to a screen reader and to ensure a consistent look throughout your course content.
+They can also be used to organize and identify information.

-You should use these three buttons the most often when creating content for your courses.
+You should use these three buttons almost exclusively when creating content for your courses.

 Paragraph Styles